Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Key Takeaways

-• Hybrid approaches using AI summarizers can give you the best of both worlds
+• Hybrid approaches using AI summarizers can save up to 80% of newsletter reading time

-• 50 million people still use RSS feeds—it's far from dead
+• Feedly has over 14 million users, proving RSS is far from dead

 1. What Are RSS Feeds and Email Newsletters?